-WATER BOTTLES: Students may bring a water bottle to school to refill during the day.
+WATER BOTTLES: Students may bring a water bottle filled with water to school to refill during the day.
 Only water is permitted during the school day.
-Parents may not fill the water bottle with juice, soda, tea or anything else.
-Water bottles must securely close and not leak.
+Parents may not fill the water bottle with juice, soda, tea, etc. Water bottles must securely close and not leak.
 No straw cups or straw containers are allowed.
 Students may not decorate their water bottle with stickers that do not support the mission/vision of the school.